THE MAJORITY OF PEOPLE DON’T REALISE THEIR SNORING CAN LEAD TO BIGGER AND MORE SERIOUS HEALTH ISSUES

 - Unrefreshed in the morning

 Oral appliance therapy is often used when the patient is unable to tolerate CPAP therapy.
-It has been proven to be very effective for snoring and those suffering mild to moderate obstructive sleep apnoea.
-Also oral appliance therapy may be utilised in the patient with severe obstructive sleep apnoea who are unable to tolerate or refuse CPAP therapy.
+It has been proven very effective for snoring and those suffering mild to moderate obstructive sleep apnoea.
+Oral appliance therapy may also be used in patients with severe obstructive sleep apnoea who are unable to tolerate or refuse CPAP therapy.

 There are two types of oral appliance therapy: